-Select the 2T mode by pressing the adjustment control knob.
+Select the 2T mode by pressing the operation mode selecting key.

-Select the pre flow time setting function by pressing the adjustment control knob until the pre gas LED is illuminated and then rotating the adjustment control knob to set the pre flow time.
+Select the pre flow time setting function by pressing the welding parameter selecting key (A) and set the pre flow time using the rotary dial.

-Select the initial current setting function by pressing the adjustment control knob until the start amps LED is illuminated and then rotating the adjustment control knob to set the initial current.
+Select the initial current setting function by pressing the welding parameter selecting key (A) and set the initial current using the rotary dial.